philn/glide/README.md

 - increase volume: meta-up or alt-up
 - decrease volume: meta-up or alt-down
 - mute the audio track: meta-m or alt-m
+- open a new file: meta-o or alt-o

 Contact
 -------